 Welcome Friends and New Subscribers!
 Today David Telbat has a new Mother’s Day short story, “To Love as a Mother.”
-UPDATE: Distant Boundary, new Prequel for D.I.
-Telbat’s new COIL Legacy Series, is now available for FREE!
+UPDATE: Distant Boundary, the Prequel for D.I.
+Telbat’s new COIL Legacy Series, is now available for FREE from ALL retailers!
 Now, enjoy this story–

 To Love as a Mother